Here’s how to make a New England clambake in the comfort of your own kitchen. No sand or surf required.

 - 6 lemons, cut into wedges

-- 1. In a ginormous stockpot over medium-high heat, bring the water, wine, Old Bay, salt, and garlic to a boil.
+- 1. In a ginormous stock pot, bring the water, wine, Old Bay, salt, and garlic to a boil.

-- 2. Add the onion and potatoes to the pot, cover, and cook for 15 minutes.
+- 2. Toss the onion and potatoes into the pot, cover, and cook over medium-high heat for 15 minutes.
 Nestle the lobsters on top of the onion and potatoes, cover, and cook for 3 minutes.
-Add the clams and corn and continue to cook, covered, for 8 to 10 minutes more.
+Add the clams and corn and continue to cook, still covered, for 8 to 10 minutes more.
 Check to see if the clamshells have opened; if not, continue to cook until they have.

 - 3. Carefully remove the pot from the heat and drain the cooking liquid.
 Tip the contents of the pot onto a table lined with newspaper or butcher paper or transfer to a large platter.
 (If you can’t trust your guests to be amicable about splitting the lobsters, you may wish to cut each one in half prior to serving.)
 Sprinkle everything with the herbs and serve with small bowls of melted butter along with the crusty bread and lemon wedges.
 Instruct guests to discard any clams that haven’t opened.
 (You may wish to set out some small buckets or dishes so folks know where to toss the spent lobster and clamshells.)